jenskeiner/lintr/scripts/docs/rules/git-flow-branch-naming.md

 draft: false
 type: docs
 layout: "single"
+params:
+  tags: ["GF001"]
 menu:
-  docs_lintr:
+  lintr:
     parent: "rules"
 ---

 ✅     This rule is stable.

-⚙️ This rule is configurable

 ## What it does